dddrrreee/cs240lx-25spr/labs/8-i2c/README.md

 Checkoff:
   1. i2c hardware driver.
 Should drop into last lab and give sensible values.
-  2. i2c software driver.
+  2. ***this is now an extension***: i2c software driver.
 Should drop into last lab and give sensible values.

   3. Both of these should pass the gyro and accel self-test.
 Self- test was optional from last lab but it found so many issues in code that we're adding it as a requirement for today's lab.

 ------------------------------------------------------------------------------
 ### 1. hardware I2C driver: `code-i2c/i2c.c`